quaxquax/private-git-on-dreamhost/README.rst

 in turn, will forward these informations to both GitWeb and to its config file.

-Now, let's create GitWeb configuration file.
+Now, let's create a GitWeb configuration file.
 Just copy ``gitweb_config.perl`` provided with this guide to ``${GIT_REPOS_ROOT}/gitweb_config.perl`` or create an empty file in that path location with the following contents: